BMW i3 hatchback - MPG, running costs & CO2

 As the BMW i3 is an all-electric model, you won’t pay a penny in fuel costs; battery charging is a fairly inconsequential cost compared to a tank of petrol or diesel.
 The BMW i3 remains road-tax exempt after the first year of ownership, thanks to zero emissions.
 As a zero-emission electric vehicle, the i3 is exempt from the additional VED surcharge levied against new cars costing over £40,000, which now only applies to petrol and diesel models.

 In a bid to encourage more company-car drivers to choose an EV, the UK Government reintroduced the 0% BiK rate for the 2020/21 tax year for all EVs registered from 6 April 2020 onwards.
-The BiK rate will only increase to 1% for the 2020/21 tax year and then to 2% for 2022/23, so the tax benefits of running an i3 will remain over the coming years.
+It has now risen to 1% for the 2020/21 tax year and will rise again to 2% for 2022/23 but the tax benefits of running an i3 - like any other EV - are still generous.

 BMW i3 MPG & CO2